Adwai-T/Notes/AngularNotes.md

 <button (click)="callMyFunction()"></button>
 ```

+SomeBuild in function to

 The callMyFunction is defined in the component.ts file of the component that is being used.

+### `@Input` property

+Decorator that marks a class field as an input property and supplies configuration metadata.
+The input property is bound to a DOM property in the template.During change detection, Angular automatically updates the data property with the DOM property's value.

+Put More Simply : We used the `@Input` decorator to make the hero property available for binding by the external HeroesComponent.

+Yet another is setting the model property of a custom component—a great way for parent and child components to communicate:

+`<app-item-detail [childItem]="parentItem"></app-item-detail>`

 ### Two way Data Binding